jimdym/cards/README.md

 20201226 - adding a userManual.html file.
 This should bring me current with the work I've already done and be a pretty functional, albeit barebones, system.

-20201229 - add tech manual and prettified card display almost certainly as a web page.
+20201229 - add tech manual and prettified card display almost certainly as a web page. modify addCard.c to create file if it DNE.